Logarithmic compactification of the Abel-Jacobi section: The logarithmic compactification of the Abel--Jacobi section

-Any choice of $\alpha$ endows the tropicalization of $C$ with an orientation (the direction of increase of $\alpha$), and since there are finitely many ways to orient a finite graph, we may assume one orientation has been fixed.
-Then we proceed by induction: since the graph has no directed loops, there is at least one vertex with only outwardly directed edges.
+Now we proceed by induction: since the graph has no directed loops, there is at least one vertex with only outwardly directed edges.
 The degree of $L$ on this component constrains the possible outward slopes of $\alpha$ on the adjacent edges to a finite collection of possibilities.
 We therefore assume one is fixed.
 Now delete that vertex and the adjacent edges, adjusting the degree of $L$ on the adjacent components to account for the edges that have been removed.
 By induction, there are only finitely many possibilities for the slopes.

 1ex